 A renewal application and Certification of Bonded Status form are mailed to the Ticket Reseller's business address approximately 3 months prior to the expiration of the license.
 The renewal applications must be completed and submitted with the Certification of Bonded Status form and the required license renewal fee to the Department of State, Division of Licensing Services.
 Instructions for proper submission will be included with the renewal application.
 You have two years from the date your license expires to renew your license, otherwise you must re-apply with a new application, bond and fee.

 Twice annually, ticket resellers must report to DOS the total number of and average resale or average final resale auction price of all tickets to each ticketed event.
 Repeat performances of a single event and multiple events that are part of a season long performance are treated as a single event for purposes of the reporting requirement.
 The information required to be reported shall be used exclusively for analytical purposes by DOS and is considered proprietary in nature and governed by the protections set forth in public Officers Law section 89(5).
-Reports must be submitted by June 30th and December 31st and may be sent to the following address:
+Reports must be submitted by June 30th and December 31st and may be emailed to firstname.lastname@example.org or sent to the following address:

 Department of State